WilliamForsdal/FormatWindows/new.md

 * Show file extensions and other explorer stuff

   Open File Explorer and in the upper left corner, select file -> Change folder and search options.

-Set standard startup folder to This PC * Disable folder history * disable hide extensions for known file types
+  * Set standard startup folder to This PC.

+  * Disable folder history

+  * disable hide extensions for known file types

 * Add programs to run at windows startup

   Adding shortcuts to this path: C:\Users\<Username>\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup

   makes them run on startup.

+* Set correct locale

+  Go to: Control Panel -> Region -> Administrative -> Change system locale

+  And select the correct one.

+* disable ctrl+shift hotkey that changes input language

+  The most annoying hotkey in windows.
+How do you remove this in latest windows?